BosonceaValentin/love_shoes/README.md

 # love_shoes
-I created this code because I love shoes and want to keep track of my purchases, while also helping others who want to do the same.
+I have created this application because I love shoes and I want to keep track of my shoe purchases!
+It can also be useful for others who want to know at any given time when they bought a pair of shoes and how much they cost!